IPGP/geodezyx/README.md

 ### with PyPi and pip

-We recommend to use pip to do a propper installation:
+We recommend to use pip to do a proper installation:

 ``pip install geodezyx``